 b.
 After identifying a CCI to a licensee in an assessment letter, the staff shall follow-up on the CCI.
 Examples of how the staff may follow-up on a CCI include: (1) semi-annual evaluations conducted during the mid- and end-of-cycle performance reviews, and (2) inspections performed in accordance with IP 71152.
 ADR follow-up actions, as described in Section 13.02.a, may also provide an additional mechanism for CCI follow-up, if applicable.

 c.
-In the second consecutive assessment letter identifying the same CCI, the regional office may consider requesting: (1) the licensee to provide a response at an annual public meeting; (2) the licensee to provide a written response to the CCI(s) identified in the assessment letters, or (3) a separate meeting be held with the licensee.
+In the second consecutive assessment letter identifying the same CCI, the regional office may consider requesting: (1) the licensee to provide a response at an annual or other public meeting; (2) the licensee to provide a written response to the CCI(s) identified in the assessment letters, or (3) a separate meeting be held with the licensee.

 If the NRC requests a meeting with the licensee, the plant’s Action Matrix column will be used to determine the appropriate level of management to chair the meeting and whether a public meeting is required.
 The regional branch chief or division director should chair the meeting for plants in Column 1.